 At Da Vinci, we believe that action learning comes in many shapes and facets and we do not believe in binding down any form of management that can be developed, albeit in a workshop or on a stage and we place great value on artistic expression as much as we do on business science.
-Despite having faced adverse operating conditions during the economic downturn, the Gauteng Opera, an opera production company, formally known as The Black Tie Ensemble, founded in 1999 by legendary soprano diva, Mimi Coertse, continues to develop performers from disadvantaged communities and showcasing them on both South African and international stages.
-Such an organisation cannot rely on its performing talent alone and the running of the production company is met with organisational challenges as any other business.
-Da Vinci also looks at the balanced needs of its students and in light of this we are proud sponsors of not only two very talented GAUTENG OPERA Tenors but we have also provided a bursary for a Master’s Programme (MOTI) to Gauteng Opera’ artistic director.
-The approach remains in an action learning framework in that this qualification will require the student to apply his knowledge in the Gauteng Opera Production Company.
+Before its closing down in 2019, Da Vinci worked with the Gauteng Opera as a CSI initiative.
+The Gauteng Opera was an opera production company, formally known as The Black Tie Ensemble, founded in 1999 by legendary soprano diva, Mimi Coertse.
+It developed performers from disadvantaged communities and showcasing them on both South African and international stages.
+Da Vinci has continued its relationship with members that were developed by Gauteng Opera – we have provided bursaries for two tenors and the artistic director and continue to utilise these tenors for private events such as The Institute’s Academic Opening, President’s Dinner and Graduation.

 Their Buy 1 Give 1 philosophy means that for every Little Green Number bag one buys they donate a Little Green Number to a school child that needs it.

 More sales equal more jobs.
 And more jobs mean that hard working, talented South Africans have hope.
 A chance, an opportunity to feel successful, great at what they do.
 Little Green Number has community based micro manufacturing franchises all over Gauteng, and they intend to take this national.
 They are passionate about wiping out poverty, through social business principles: doing good, whilst doing good business.
 One Little Green Number at a time.